-Establish and maintain effective and professional relations with clients, including:
+RSLs must establish and maintain effective and professional relations with clients, including:

-• Treating clients with courtesy and respect

-- Providing information in a way that clients can understand, taking into account their personal circumstances and any particular vulnerability - Understanding and responding effectively to clients' particular needs, objectives, priorities and constraints - Identifying and taking reasonable steps to meet the particular service needs of all clients including those in vulnerable circumstances - Identifying possible courses of action and their consequences and assisting clients in reaching a decision - Managing clients' expectations regarding options, the range of possible outcomes, risk and timescales - Agreeing the services that are being provided and a clear basis for charging - Explaining the ethical framework within which the solicitor works - Informing clients in a timely way of key facts and issues including risks, progress towards objectives, and costs - Responding appropriately to clients' concerns and complaints.
+- verifying the identity of each client and corporate ownership, where applicable - treating clients with courtesy and respect - providing information in a way that clients can understand, taking into account their personal circumstances and any particular vulnerability - understanding and responding effectively to clients' particular needs, objectives, priorities and constraints - identifying and taking reasonable steps to meet the particular service needs of all clients, including those in vulnerable circumstances - identifying possible courses of action and their consequences and assisting clients in reaching a decision - managing clients' expectations regarding options, the range of possible outcomes, risk and timescales - agreeing the services that are being provided and a clear basis for charging - explaining the ethical framework within which solicitors and RSLs work - informing clients in a timely way of key facts and issues including risks, progress towards objectives, and costs - responding appropriately to clients' concerns and complaints.

-Establish and maintain effective and professional relations with other people, including:
+RSLs must establish and maintain effective and professional relations with other people, including:

-- Treating others with courtesy and respect - Delegating tasks when appropriate to do so - Supervising the work of others effectively - Keeping colleagues informed of progress of work, including any risks or problems - Acknowledging and engaging with others' expertise when appropriate - Being supportive of colleagues and offering advice and assistance when required - Being clear about expectations - Identifying, selecting and, where appropriate, managing external experts or consultants.
+- treating others with courtesy and respect - delegating tasks when appropriate to do so - supervising the work of others effectively - keeping colleagues informed of progress of work, including any risks or problems - acknowledging and engaging with others' expertise when appropriate - being supportive of colleagues and offering advice and assistance when required - being clear about expectations - identifying, selecting and, where appropriate, managing external experts or consultants.